Skip to main content

 Protecting Human Rights and Respecting Local Culture

-• We prohibit illegal, abusive, forced or child labor within our operations anywhere in our plantations and mills.
+• We prohibit illegal, abusive, forced, or child labor within our operations anywhere in our plantations and mills.

-• We commit to the protection and respect of human rights (the rights of all workers, including contractual, temporary, and migrant workers), the elimination of discrimination in employment and the promotion of equal rights, and lastly the freedom of association and the right to collectively bargain.
+• We commit to the protection and respect of human rights (the rights of all workers, including contractual, temporary, and migrant workers), the elimination of discrimination in employment and the promotion of equal rights, and lastly, the freedom of association and the right to collectively bargain.

-• We respect the rights of indigenous and local communities to give or withhold their Free, Prior and Informed Consent (FPIC) to the utilization of lands to which they hold legal, communal, or customary rights.
+• We respect the rights of indigenous and local communities to give or withhold their Free, Prior, and Informed Consent (FPIC) to the utilization of lands to which they hold legal, communal, or customary rights.

-• We are strongly against the use of forced labor, and will work with parties to resolve complaints and conflicts based on Indonesian government regulations.
+• We are strongly against the use of forced labor and will work with parties to resolve complaints and conflicts based on Indonesian government regulations.

 Contribution to Local Community and Local Economy

-• We commit to contribute to the local economic development through Corporate Social Contribution activities and programs, which include infrastructure, healthcare, education, and other suitable social empowerment programs that can help boost the welfare and livelihood of local communities.
+• We commit to contributing to the local economic development through Corporate Social Contribution activities and programs, which include infrastructure, healthcare, education, and other suitable social empowerment programs that can help boost the welfare and livelihood of local communities.

 Korindo Respect Policy Statement